heyvoon/ZapAGPT/README.md

 **Expected Impact:**

 "ZapAGPT" has the potential to benefit not only the creator's brother but also the entire visually impaired community around the world.
 By allowing more accessible, immediate, and independent communication through WhatsApp, the application can improve the quality of life of millions of visually impaired people, providing a more inclusive communication channel and connecting them with their family members, friends, and contacts more effectively.

-**Support and Collaboration:**

-The "ZapAGPT" project is in the fundraising phase through a crowdfunding campaign to finance the development of the application.
-The collaboration of the community and interested partners will be essential to make this initiative a reality that will transform lives.

-With everyone's support and engagement, "ZapAGPT" will open paths for digital inclusion and significantly contribute to equal opportunities and access to communication for visually impaired people worldwide.

-Together we can make a difference and promote inclusion in an innovative and impactful way!